saspal02/Event-Attendance/README.md

 # Event-Attendance

-This is a simple tool which can be used to track event attendance
+This is a simple tool which can be used to track event attendance.

 # Features
 - Incremental Attendance Tracking: Easily increase attendance counts with a single click.